‘Wonder Woman 1984’ will arrive in theaters and on HBO Max on Christmas, defying industry convention

 The move marks a strange coda to an odd year.
 Director Patty Jenkins’s sequel to her 2017 smash has been postponed multiple times throughout the pandemic, most recently landing on Christmas Day from October after “Tenet” sputtered in U.S. theaters.
 Most industry experts expected “Wonder Woman 1984” to move again, to 2021, following the path of “No Time to Die,” “Black Widow,” “F9” and other major 2020 releases.

-Some had acknowledged a possibility the film could move entirely to a digital platform in 2020, either as a paid rental or a free title on the company’s streaming service.
+Some had acknowledged the possibility that the film could move entirely to a digital platform in 2020, either as a paid rental or a free title on the company’s streaming service.

 But few expected it to move to digital and stay theatrical.